BNN-UPC/ignnition/examples/Radio_resource_allocation/README.md

   edge information (pair to pair channel losses) and aggregating messages using element-wise maximum.
 - Feed-forward neural network to update pairs's hidden states.
-- Pass-throug layer which does not modify each pair's hidden stats.
+- Pass-through layer which does not modify each pair's hidden stats.

 The model is trained in an self-supervised way with a custom loss function which maximizes the weighted sum rate of the network, by using the predicted power value together with the channel